libclapp/clapp/doc/doc.md

 This includes an introduction to the supported CLI-options and CLI-arguments.
 Also, a complete collection of shipped types is given.
 Including a description, how custom types can be used.
-Finally, additional options for options, arguments or their parameters are described (conaining constraints or additional help information).
+Finally, additional options for options, arguments or their parameters are described (containing constraints or additional help information).

 The next section concludes with the different parser types: main-parser and sub-parser.